-John Baez, "Higher-dimensional algebra and Planck-scale physics", to appear in Physics Meets Philosophy at the Planck Scale, eds.
-Craig Callender and Nick Huggett, Cambridge U. Press.
-Preprint available as gr-qc/9902017.
+John Baez, "Higher-dimensional algebra and Planck-scale physics", in Physics Meets Philosophy at the Planck Scale, eds.
+Craig Callender and Nick Huggett, Cambridge U. Press, Cambridge, 2001, pp. 177-195.
+Also available as gr-qc/9902017.

 By the way, this book should be pretty fun to read - it'll contain papers by both philosophers and physicists, including a bunch who have already graced the pages of This Week's Finds, like Barbour, Isham, Rovelli, Unruh, and Witten.
 I'll say more about it when it comes out.